Search Efficient Binary Network Embedding: Introduction

 In this paper, we propose a novel Binary Network Embedding algorithm, called BinaryNE, to learn binary node representations directly from both network structure and node content features for efficient similarity search.
 BinaryNE learns binary node representations by simultaneously modeling node context and node attribute relations through a three-layer neural network, with the objective of capturing node similarity in both network structure and node content.
-To obtain binary codes, the \textit{sign} function $\sgn(\cdot)$ is employed as activation function in the hidden layer.
+To obtain binary codes, the \textit{sign} function $\sgn(\cdot)$ is employed as the activation function in the hidden layer.
 However, as the gradient of the \textit{sign} function is zero almost everywhere, traditional gradient decent based optimization strategies are infeasible for learning parameters, which is known as the \textit{ill-posed gradient} problem.
-To address this problem, we adopt the state-of-the-art continuation technique~\cite{allgower2012numerical, cao2017hashnet} and develop an online stochastic gradient descent algorithm to learn parameters, which guarantees the great scalability of BinaryNE.
-Experiments on six real-world networks show that BinaryNE exhibits much lower memory usage and quicker search speed than the state-of-the-art network embedding methods, while still achieving competitive search accuracy.
+To address this problem, we adopt the state-of-the-art continuation technique~\cite{allgower2012numerical, cao2017hashnet} and develop an online stochastic gradient descent algorithm to learn parameters, which guarantees the great scalability of BinaryNE. \dk{In the learning process, node binary representations are sequentially updated with regards to the given node-context or node-attribute occurrence pair, by maximizing the occurrence probability of the context node or node attribute conditioned on the given node.
+Reflected on the binary representation space, nodes are dragged by their context nodes and attributes back-and-forth until an equilibrium status.
+In this way, nodes sharing overlapping sets of context nodes and attributes are finally represented closely in the binary embedding space.
+Our learning strategy can effectively capture the similarity in network structure and node attributes, and avoid the learning process to be dominated by the overwhelmingly large quantities of dissimilar node pairs to the most extent, which seriously challenges the traditional supervised hash learning algorithms~\cite{zhu2016deep, cao2017hashnet}.} Experiments on six real-world networks show that BinaryNE exhibits much lower memory usage and quicker search speed than the state-of-the-art network embedding methods, while achieving appealing search accuracy. \jy{BinaryNE's binary node representations also deliver competitive results on node classification and node clustering tasks.}